wp-plugins/riddle-playful-content-on-the-go/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Playful profound personality quizzes and more.
-A blogger's best friend, Riddles are free to integrate on your blog with just a click.
+A blogger's best friend - Riddle's quizzes and lists are free to use on your blog with just a click.
+Pick any of ours - or create your own!

 == Description ==